steeve/cross-compiler/README.md

 Where **CROSS_COMPILER_IMAGE_NAME** is the name of the cross-compiler toolchain Docker instance, e.g: **dockcross/linux-armv7**.

-Only 64-bit x86_64 images are provided; a 64-bit x86_64 host system is required.
+Only 64-bit x86_64 images are provided, a 64-bit x86_64 host system is required.

 ## Usage